Bachelor's Degree

 Writing Intensive Requirement

 All students must successfully complete a writing intensive (WIP) course of at least 3 credit hours within their discipline.
 This requirement cannot be fulfilled with transfer credit.
-Students should check with an academic advisor or the Center for Academic Writing to determine which WIP course(s) may fulfill this requirement for their major.
+Students should check with an academic advisor to determine which WIP course(s) may fulfill this requirement for their major.

 Math/Quantitative Reasoning Requirement (MA)

-One course, 3 credit hours math/quantitative reasoning course that has Intermediate Algebra as a prerequisite.
-Any 3 semester hour college-level math course, beyond Intermediate Algebra, meets this requirement.
-No grade of "D" is allowed to satisfy the Mathematics/Quantitative Reasoning requirement.
+A grade of "C" or better is mandatory to satisfy the Mathematics/Quantitative Reasoning requirement.
 This requirement should be completed within the first 30 credit hours at Northeastern in order to ensure that students have the necessary mathematics skills to complete their studies.

 See the University Core Curriculum web page for the list of General Education-Distributive Education Program List of Approved Courses which shows which courses satisfy this requirement.
 Students can also fulfill the Math/Quantitative requirement in one of the following ways: